Male sex work in popular culture: 1960s to 1970s

 The 1960s brought on additional novels with male sex workers as protagonists.
 City of Night, by John Rechy, in 1963 was said to be a "breakthrough" novel.
 Autobiographical in nature, it details Rechy's life as a hustler in Hollywood and New York, noting his longings, and what one scholar described as the "systemic oppression of the gay underworld."
 A few years later, followed by Midnight Cowboy by James Leo Herlihy in 1965.
 Later adapted into a Hollywood film, the book chronicles the odyssey of naïve Texan named Joe Buck from his home state to New York City, where he plans on realizing his dream of becoming a male prostitute servicing rich women.

 In 1967, Numbers by Mexican-American novelist John Rechy had a similar protagonist, as did My Father and Myself J. R. Ackerley the following year.
 One scholar, Frederick Luis Aldama, described the novel has taking place in an "ethnoqueer borderland" in Los Angeles, with a multiracial protagonist, Johnny Rio, who goes on a "chaotic quest" to find his sexual identity, as he goes through the "underbelly of society," with sexual adventures and hunts to fulfill his own gratification.
 Other scholars said that Rechy incorporated his personal experiences as a hustler, and drifter, into the novel, as he did in City of Night in 1963, described Rio as engaging in a "compulsive search for impersonal sexual contacts" and had an attachment to "abject sexual practices and places" as he tries to reclaim his "youthful sexual attraction."

 In 1978, author and musician Jim Carroll published The Basketball Diaries.
 The memoir, later adapted into a 1995 film, talked about his life in New York City in the 1960s, including "urban counterculture" and the book was said to focus on crime, drug addiction, male prostitution, and his other acts of "youthful hedonism."
-The same year, Christiane F. published Wir Kinder vom Bahnhof Zoo.
-In that novel, Christiane's boyfriend Detlef works as a hustler to earn money to buy heroin.
+In Zoo Station: The Story of Christiane F. from the same year, Christiane F.'s boyfriend Detlef works as a hustler to earn money to buy heroin.